scran_pca

 • If false, the rotation vectors are first computed from the matrix of residuals.
 To obtain PC scores, each cell is then projected onto the associated subspace using its original expression values.
 This approach ensures that inter-block differences do not contribute to the PCA but does not attempt to explicitly remove them.

 In complex datasets, the assumptions mentioned above for true do not hold, and more sophisticated batch correction methods like MNN correction are required.
-Some of these methods accept a low-dimensional embedding of cells that can be created as described above with false.
+Some of these methods accept a low-dimensional embedding of cells that can be created as described above with BlockedPcaOptions::components_from_residuals = false.

-blocked_pca() will adjust the contribution from blocks of cells so that each block contributes more or less equally to the PCA.
+blocked_pca() will weight the contribution from blocks of cells so that each block contributes more or less equally to the PCA.
 This ensures that the definition of the axes of maximum variance are not dominated by the largest block, potentially masking interesting variation in the smaller blocks. blocked_pca() scales the expression values for each block so that each "sufficiently large" block contributes equally to the gene-gene covariance matrix and thus the rotation vectors.
 (See BlockedPcaOptions::block_weight_policy for the choice of weighting scheme.)
 The vector of residuals for each cell - or the original expression values, if BlockedPcaOptions::components_from_residuals = false - is then projected to the subspace defined by these rotation vectors to obtain that cell's PC scores.

 Internally, blocked_pca() defers the residual calculation until the matrix multiplication steps within IRLBA.
 This yields the same results as the naive calculation of residuals but is much faster as it can take advantage of efficient sparse operations.